Aaloktejs24/Aarambh-IITK/Readme.md

 muragesh

- ForParents
-Accomondation
-📘 OurFocus
-footer acch
-videos
+ ForParents i will work on it